Competition-based pricing is a method that, put simply, involves setting your prices in relation to the prices of your competitors.

 After researching competitors’ pricing, you’re ready to determine where your product or service fits into the market.

-• Lower-than-average price: When you’re trying to undercut the competition with a low price and acquire customers quickly
+- Lower-than-average price: When you’re trying to undercut the competition with a low price and acquire customers quickly, competitive pricing examples of this include loss leaders

 Whether you’re just entering the market or working to solidify your current standing, the price you choose will inform you of the customers' perceived value of your brand.
 Just remember that competitor-based pricing, like most simple pricing methodologies, doesn’t optimize your company for growth.